mitchchn/mitchchn.github.io/_posts/2014-05-14-os-x-terminal.md

 Many a Linux power user has tried to use `locate` to search for files on a Mac and then quickly discovered that it didn't work.
 There's always the venerable UNIX `find` command, but OS X comes with its own killer search tool: Spotlight.
 So why not tap into its power from the command line?

 That's exactly what `mdfind` does.
 Anything Spotlight can find, `mdfind` can find too.
-That includes the ability searching inside files and metadata.
+That includes the ability to search inside files and metadata.

 `mdfind` comes with a few conveniences that make it stand out from big blue brother.
 For instance, the `-onlyin` flag can restrict the search to a single directory: